hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 evidence_proposal extension and/or the evidence_request
 extension, then three outcomes are possible:

--  The server does not support the extension defined in this document.
+-  The server does not support the extensions defined in this document.
 In this case, the server returns the EncryptedExtensions without the extensions defined in this document.

--  The server supports the extension defined in this document, but it does not have any evidence type in common with the client.
+-  The server supports the extensions defined in this document, but it does not have any evidence type in common with the client.
    Then, the server terminates the session with a fatal alert of type "unsupported_evidence".